 Currency and Money

 The local currency is the Hungarian forint.
 The country may eventually adopt the euro, and many businesses catering to tourists accept them, but you'll usually get a better exchange rate using credit cards or getting forints at an ATM.
 Contact your local bank with travel plans before leaving home to avoid charge problems, and ask if they have partner banks to save on withdrawal fees.

 The Turkish thermal baths are one of the highlights of a visit to Budapest.
 Not gay establishments per se, these have been places for men to meet and relax together since the Ottoman era, long before "gay" was a concept, and they still are.
 The amount of cruising varies widely, so it’s best to ask a local for the latest scoop on the most active.
 Check out Squirt.org for more.

 Media & Resources

 The Hungarian LGBT Alliance, Magyar LMBT Szôvetség, is an umbrella organization of LGBT organizations, with online news and articles.

-The website of Labrisz, the Hungarian Lesbian Association, has local listings, film screenings and other activities, along with news for the women's community in Budapest - in both Hungarian and English.
+The website of Labrisz, the Hungarian Lesbian Association, has local listings, first Saturday monthly film screenings, and other activities, along with news for the women's community in Budapest - in both Hungarian and English.